 Six (6) hours of the M.A. in Christian Ministry Required Curriculum serves as electives for the M.B.A.
 Required Curriculum.

-Refer to course descriptions in the back of this catalog for course prerequisites. \(S-L) = Course(s) with field-based service-learning component.
+Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

-30 hours M.B.A.
-Required Curriculum -
+30 hours M.A. in Christian Ministry Required Curriculum